nextauthjs/next-auth-example/README.md

 cp example.env .env
 ```

-#### How to configure a database
+#### Database configuration

-Using a database is needed to persist user accounts, but you can still use NextAuth.js for authentication without one.
+A database is needed to persist user accounts and to support email sign in, but you can still use NextAuth.js for authentication without one by using OAuth for authenticaiton.
+If you do not specify a database, JSON Web Tokens will be enabled by default.

 You can skip configuring a database and come back to it later if you want.

 When configuring your database you should also install an appropriate node_module.